GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/autonomous/roadrunner.md

 kA is acceleration(lower = slower acceleration)

-kP is fine tuning to make sure it is closer to the path we want it to be at
+kP is fine-tuning to make sure it is closer to the path we want it to be at

-**Now you should be able to go and just go through the rest of Learn Road Runner and it should work if you have tuned everything properly**
+**Now you should be able to go and just go through the rest of Learn Road Runner, and it should work if you have tuned everything properly**

 #### Troubleshooting